MegMeganP/LeaveManagementSystem/README.md

  Refactoring in progress on my machine-example-taking out all of the sessions and having one class that does that

 Thonny IDE

+Must have environment with modules/packages installed to run